 Vacation and other voluntary absences during the school year should be avoided.
 If an emergency arises and you will be out of town for more than five days, you should immediately notify the school office and apply for independent studies for your student(s).
 Independent studies will only be available for students missing no less than 5 days and no more than 10 days.
-The Superintendent, may approve for your child to participate in the independent study program, if appropriate notice is given.
-Students who receive specialized programs may not be eligible to participate in Short Term Independent Studies.
-All work must be completed, within the timeframe given, in order for attendance credit to be approved.
+The Superintendent may approve for your child to participate in the independent study program if appropriate notice is given.
+All work must be completed, within the timeframe given, for attendance credit to be approved.